Skip to content

 Embedded Applicability: Medium

-• It is a pure inline function with no extra heap allocation or system call overhead.
+• It is a pure inline function with no additional heap allocation or system call overhead.

-• It relies on move semantics; when used with custom types, we must verify the actual overhead of move construction or assignment.
+• It relies on move semantics; when using it with custom types, verify the actual cost of move construction/assignment.

-• It is very concise for implementing move constructors and state machine transitions, making it suitable for resource-rich scenarios.
+• It is very concise for implementing move constructors and state machine transitions, making it suitable for resource-rich environments.

 Compiler Support